Cortisol: More Than A Stress Hormone

 Mood disorders (anxiety, depression)

-Hormonal imbalances
+Hormonal imbalances and menstrual irregularities

 Sleep: The Missing Piece